Any time we can help a customer help themselves, we consider it a victory.

 Consider expanding your self-service support resources beyond help docs with videos, recorded and live webinars, and a proactive tips and tricks series (just like this one).

 2. Reduce time to resolution with live chat

 Try as we might, it’s nearly impossible to proactively address every question or concern in support documentation.
 This is where live chat can fill the gap and open an immediate line of communication between your support team and your customers to get their questions answered quickly and efficiently.

 In order to keep sales and support conversations separate, configure a support-specific chat widget.
 Add the widget’s chat button to your support-related website pages for appropriate chat routing.
 Configure chat agent tiers with front-line, intermediate and advanced support team routing functionality.

 Pro Tips: Optimizing live chat for self-service

-Connect your knowledge base with your live chat software to provide chat agents with quick access, reference and co-browse your customers to help articles and other supporting resources.
+Connect your knowledge base with your live chat software to provide chat agents with quick access, making it easy for them to refer to articles and steer your customers toward supporting resources.

 Use pre-chat forms to gather additional customer information prior to chat for better routing to the appropriate members of your team.

 3. Create follow-up loops with your help desk